Yancyyyyyy/hey-you/README.md

 blank
 This is our Group Project of CPT202 Software Engineering.

+It is a Student Enteractive Platform with fuctions such as chatting and booking co-studying room on campus.

-I am happy to share with you guys.
+I am happy to share with you.

 Please feel free to leave any comments down~